HEADQUARTERS: East Wenatchee

 - A valid Washington State Class A CDL Driver License with an air brake endorsement and proof of good driving record is required for this position (will be verified upon job offer).
 Out-of-state candidates must acquire a Washington State driver’s license within 30 days of employment.

-- Must have, or the ability to obtain a First Aid and CPR certification cards.
+- Must possess and maintain flagging certifications and valid First Aid and CPR certification cards.

 - Ability to distinguish basic colors.